nim-proteus/sample1/README.md

 # sample1
-Sample of Nim-Proteus graphics library
+Sample of Nim-Proteus libraries

-### Working with Graphics
+### Working with Graphics and ECS

-This sample demonstrates loading and rendering a model using just the graphics library.
+This sample demonstrates loading and rendering a model using the graphics library and the ECS library to update variables.